Employee Handbook Acknowledgment Page - What you should know

 The handbook may change over time.
 Mention that the contents of the document are subject to change, and then prepare an update or amendment form so that all employees can sign off on any alteration.

 The Signature Page Is a Major Asset

-Your employee handbook signature page provides a wealth of benefits, aligning your teams with your core values and the basics of how you operate.
-Follow the checklist above to craft a great signature page and make sure all of your teams are moving in the right direction.
+Your employee handbook signature page provides a wealth of benefits that will align your teams with your core values and the basics of how you operate.
+Follow the checklist above to craft a great signature page making sure all of your teams are moving in the right direction.